Complete Conditional Type Structures: Introduction

-The structure of this paper is as follows.
-In Section 2 all the relevant notation and auxiliary mathematical results are introduced.
-Section 3 introduces basic definitions and main properties of conditional type structures.
+Section 2 introduces all the relevant notation and auxiliary mathematical results.
+Section 3 introduces basic definitions and main properties of type structures.
 Section 4 is devoted to the presentation and the proof of the main results of the paper.
 Section 5 discusses some conceptual and technical issues.
-All omitted proofs are in Appendix.
+All omitted proofs are in Appendix.\footnote{ The Supplementary Appendix (available at https://arxiv.org/abs/2305.08940) contains additional analyses and extension of results as claimed the main text.}